HackIllinois/api/docs/Authorization.md

 GET /auth/token/refresh/
 -----------------

-Exhanges the current JWT for a new one.
+Creates a new JWT for the current user.
 This is useful when the user's roles change, and the updated roles need to be encoded into a new JWT, such as during registration.

-The current JWT should be in the Authorization header.

 Response format:
 ```